Kawaxte/TwentyTenLauncher/README.md

 ## TODO
 - >Saving "lastLogin" details for Microsoft accounts.

-## Issues
-- >MSA won't display anything after reopening.
+- >Fix an issue regarding JavaFX window being empty when closing and reopening.